icicle-lang/icicle-ambiata/README.md

 or lists of values.

-data processing
+Data Processing
 ---------------

-Data processing in ivory (and similar data stores) is heavily parallelized.
+Data processing in Ivory (and similar data stores) is heavily parallelized.
 This places restrictions on how data is processed and how expressions can relate to each other - in most cases these restrictions are simplifying to the desigin of icicle.

 The basic invariants are:

- - Data is processed in "batches", where a batch has a set of uniform
+ - Data is processed in "batches", where a batch has a set of uniform properties:
-   properties:

  - All facts in a batch are for the same entity.